 No, DSL refers to a Digital Subscriber Line, which is used in conjunction with a phone line over copper.
 We are 100% fiber.

 Fiber Internet is referred to as Fiber To The Home.
 Fiber Optics replace the traditional copper telephone wire to service Telephone and Broadband services.
-The benefits of copper are plentiful.
+The benefits of fiber are plentiful.

 A Megabyte is a unit of measure of data, typically used to measure the size of files/storage/space.

-Our Routers are equiped with both WiFi and Ethernet connections for your devices.
+Our Routers are equipped with both WiFi and Ethernet connections for your devices.

 These are IEEE (Institute of Electrical and Electronics Engineers) standards in which WiFi operates, See the chart below: